munki/munki-pkg/README.md

 **autopkg** (https://github.com/autopkg/autopkg) is another tool that has some overlap here.
 It's definitely possible to use autopkg to build packages from files and scripts on your local disk.
 See https://managingosx.wordpress.com/2015/07/30/using-autopkg-for-general-purpose-packaging/ and https://github.com/gregneagle/autopkg-packaging-demo for examples on how to do this.

 So why consider using munkipkg?
 It's simple and self-contained, with no external dependencies.
-It can use JSON for its build settings file/data, instead of Makefile systax or XML plists.
+It can use JSON or YAML for its build settings file/data, instead of Makefile systax or XML plists.
 It does not install a root-level system daemon as does autopkg.
 It can easily build distribution-style packages and can sign them.
 Finally, munkipkg can import existing packages.

 ##Basic operation